gallandarakhneorg/labmanager/CONTRIBUTING.md

 * **Git:** It is recommended to install a Git tool that could be used outside the development environment, e.g. the command-line interface or windows tools.
 * **Eclipse:** You must install a specific version of Eclipse: [Eclipse IDE for Enterprise Java and Web Developers](https://www.eclipse.org/downloads/)
 * **Database:**
   * *For developers,* you don't need to install a database system.
-The project is configured for using a Apache Derby database or H2 database that are local file-based.
+The project is configured for using a Apache Derby database that is in-memory and local file-based.
   * *For production,* the project is configured for using MySQL 5.0.3 (or higher).
 Therefore, you must [download and install MySQL](https://dev.mysql.com/downloads/installer/) on the production server.

 ### 1.2.
 First creation of the project